pippinbarr/cart253-2019/modules/tools-version-control/tools-version-control.md

 ## Why version control?

 - Version control is an industry standard used to make sure software projects are maintained systematically
-- In CART253 version control will allow us to:
+- In this class version control will allow us to:
   - Submit our assignments easily
   - Keep our files backed up in the cloud (on github.com)
   - Go back to a previous version of our work if we make a horrible mistake
   - Have our work be open source and publicly available
   - Track the progress of our projects step by step over time
-  - (Collaborate successfully with other in larger projects - though this is not something we'll be doing in CART253)
+  - (Collaborate successfully with other in larger projects)

 ---